From moving entirely online to losing contributors, student publications are in a unique and defining moment in their histories

-The Dalhousie Gazette has also implemented an online engagement editor, who is also tasked with sending professors at the university emails to post notices to their classes about the newspaper.
+The Dalhousie Gazette has also implemented an online engagement editor, who is tasked with sending professors at the university emails to post notices to their classes about the newspaper.

 “I’m very impressed and happy that there are several people who are still writing for us,” said Fernando.